peppy/peppy.github.io/_posts/2018/06/2018-06-02-june-2018-development-update.md

 # June 2018 Goals

+In an interest of establishing a schedule we can adhere to, I'm going to keep the goals slim this month.
+Not mentioned in this list is the huge backlog of issues that require fixing, which can be found assigned to the [respective](https://github.com/ppy/osu/milestone/36) [monthly](https://github.com/ppy/osu-framework/milestone/13) [milestones](https://github.com/ppy/osu-web/milestone/13).

 ### Move both `osu` and `osu-framework` to target netcore2.1

 I hope we can fix remaining netcore issues (mouse hiding and other native functionality) in order to make .NET core our primary target framework by the end of this month.
 The 2.1 release fixes the remaining issues we had with debugging the solution on macOS and brings performance on a level that surpasses both mono and .NET desktop (471).